 PROUDLY SPONSORED BY

-The 2018 Blazing Saddles Bike Ride will be on August 4, 2018.
-It will be held in conjunction with the annual weekend Colville Rendezvous Community Celebration at the City Park.
-After the ride, enjoy the festivities of Colville’s largest festival, including food booths, vendors, and displays of the region’s history and heritage.
+The 2019 Blazing Saddles bike ride kicks off on Saturday morning, August 3.
+It will be held in conjunction with the annual weekend Colville Rendezvous Community Celebration in the City Park.
+After the ride enjoy the festivities of Colville’s largest festival, including food booths, vendors, and displays of the region’s history and heritage.
 There will be live bands and performances on two separate stages all day and into the night.
-There will be a Beer Garden.
+Relax after the ride in the Beer Garden.
 Ride and then Celebrate.